JoeJiang3936/Databricks/README.rst

 The following github repo contains detailed information about utilizing Apache Spark and Databricks for Genomics Analysis.

-There is also an associated public website that is in process:  https://thesparkgenomeproject.com/

 |
 |

 .. class:: no-web